ccashley12/portfolio-site/README.md

 ---

-### **Meet App**
+### **PING App**

-A **React Native** chat application built using Expo, Firebase, and the Gifted Chat library. *Meet* provides a user-friendly interface for sending text messages, images, location data, and audio recordings.
+A **React Native** chat application built using Expo, Firebase, and the Gifted Chat library. *PING* provides a user-friendly interface for sending text messages, images, location data, and audio recordings.
 It supports offline message storage and is designed with accessibility in mind.

 **Key Features**: